7Block Labs

 TL;DR for decision‑makers

-• Modern UX stack to prioritize: seedless/passkey wallets, ERC‑4337 smart accounts, ERC‑7677 paymasters for gasless, session keys to cut signatures, WalletConnect deep links, and in‑feed “mini-app” surfaces. (coinbase.com)
+• Here’s a rundown of the modern UX tools to focus on: seedless/passkey wallets, ERC‑4337 smart accounts, ERC‑7677 paymasters for gasless transactions, session keys to minimize signatures, WalletConnect deep links, and in‑feed “mini-app” features. (coinbase.com)

 Incentives don’t beat friction

-Meanwhile, the strongest adoption spikes in consumer crypto over the past 18 months were UX‑led:
+Meanwhile, the biggest jumps in consumer crypto adoption over the last 18 months have been all about the user experience (UX):

-• After Ethereum’s Dencun upgrade (Mar 13, 2024), L2 fees fell by 96–98% on OP Mainnet, Base, and Starknet—below $0.01 in many cases.
-Apps that removed the last mile of friction (gas funding, wallet installs, repeated signatures) saw faster onboarding and better retention. (thedefiant.io)
+• Following Ethereum's Dencun upgrade on March 13, 2024, Layer 2 fees plummeted by an impressive 96-98% on OP Mainnet, Base, and Starknet--often dropping below $0.01!
+Apps that got rid of annoying last-mile issues like gas funding, wallet installations, and repeated signatures experienced much quicker onboarding and way better user retention. (thedefiant.io)

 What “good UX” means for dapps in 2025